hb9kns/plog/README.md

 # plog

+*Please note: There is still missing a nice example of a working setup!*
+*It will be added soon, to help in understanding the system.*

 ## Overview

 Plog is a suite of some scripts to be run on a UNIX server for handling